-God says that He doesn't want an adversarial relationship—because we would lose.
+God says that He does not want an adversarial relationship—because we would lose.
 We would die!
 He says, "Not only would your spirit fail, but your soul would fail as well."
 This takes up everything that we are—our bodies and our spirits.
 God would just put us out like a light—if we would contend forever with Him, or if He Himself could contends forever with us.
-We can't go fifteen rounds with God!
+We cannot go fifteen rounds with God!
 So He says, "Make up your mind.
-Do the right thing."—Because there is a finite time limit on all of this.
+Do the right thing."—because there is a finite time limit on all of this.

 God does correct.
-That's part of His character.
-If He never corrected us, He wouldn't be able to make us into what He wants us to be.
+That is part of His character.
+If He never corrected us, He would not be able to make us into what He wants us to be.
 And so He says that He does correct us for sin.
 He will be angry and strike us when we sin.
 But He also says that the carnal person keeps on backsliding.
-Thus, if we don't have the humble and contrite attitude, we are going to take the correction and keep on sinning.
-That's not what God wants.
-God wants a humble and contrite people that will, yes, take the correction but also learn from it—so that He doesn't have to contend with them anymore.
-That He doesn't have to be angry and strike us.
-That He doesn't have to go hide, because of our sin (as He says, here in verse 17).
+Thus, if we do not have the humble and contrite attitude, we are going to take the correction and keep on sinning.
+That is not what God wants.
+God wants a humble and contrite people that will, yes, take the correction but also learn from it—so that He does not have to contend with them anymore.
+That He does not have to be angry and strike us.
+That He does not have to go hide, because of our sin (as He says, here in verse 17).

 Isaiah 57:18 I have seen his ways, and will heal him [Look at the positive way that He puts that.]; I will also lead him, and restore comforts to him and to his mourners.

-God says that IF we will just give Him a chance, He WILL heal us spiritually.
+God says that if we will just give Him a chance, He will heal us spiritually.
 He will lead us to salvation.
-But He's still looking for the humble and contrite person here.
+But He is still looking for the humble and contrite person here.
 These are the only kinds of people that will do this.
 But He is willing.
-He'll do it!
+He will do it!
 All we have to do is have the proper relationship with Him—which is that He is up high and we are down low.

 Kind of as an aside, this "I create the fruit of the lips"—in the first clause here—means that God is the one that makes the situation and the events, the ideas, or what have you that will make us praise Him.
 The idea is that God does everything for us.
 He even creates all of the situations to which we respond to Him by praise.
 If you look in Hebrews 13, the fruit of the lips is praise.
 So, God says, "I even create the reasons why you praise Me.
 I want peace with you"—which is something that we should be praising Him for every day (both those who are far off and those who are near).
 God says that IF that happens, THEN He'll heal.
 It says that twice in this one section—"and I will heal him."